openenclave/openenclave/docs/Contributing.md

 - **DO** submit all code changes via pull requests (PRs) rather than through a direct commit.
-PRs will be reviewed and potentially merged by the repo maintainers after a peer review that includes at least one maintainer.
+PRs will be reviewed and potentially merged by the repo Committers after a peer review that includes at least one Committer.
 - **DO** give PRs short-but-descriptive names (e.g. "Improve code coverage for System.Console by 10%", not "Fix #1234").
 - **DO** add breaking changes, new features, deprecations, and bug